AREEBAKAMIL/Employee-turnover-analyis-using-SQL/README.md

 7. Train supervised ML models and compare results
 8. perform another training of the model which had provided the highest accuracy

+# Conclusion
 We can see that performing SQL analysis does not tell us much information about linkages between 'event' and the remaining variable.
+Next, I performed [analysis and prediction using pandas and scikit-learn](https://github.com/AREEBAKAMIL/Employee-turnover-analysis-and-prediction/tree/main), feel free to check it out.